The whole department is situated in the Owheo Building.

 Student and staff teaching and research machines have the home directories mounted on them from file-servers.
 This means that people will be able to log in to any machine and have the same home directory (files) wherever they are within the department.
 If you need to access your files from home, please ask a teaching fellow for details on how to do this.

 All user home directories are backed up every 24 hours currently.
-If you need to retrieve a deleted file, please email cshelp.
+If you need to retrieve a deleted file, please email AskOtago ITS Support.

 It is advisable to retain a copy of any critical files yourself, as any departmental backup will be up to 24 hours old.

-So - no matter which computer you sit down in front of (whether it is in one of the Owheo labs or a remote connection from your home computer through hex) - your home directory will be physically, exactly, the same.
-If you delete files from your home directory while you are logged on to one computer, they will be just as gone from any other computer you log into.
-(You should make sure to have backups.)
+So – no matter which computer you sit down in front of (whether it is in one of the Owheo labs or a remote connection from your home computer through hex) – your home directory will be physically, exactly, the same.
+If you delete files from your home directory while you are logged on to one computer, they will be just as gone from any other computer you log into (make sure you have backups).

 A consequence of everyone's files being on the one big disk, is that, if one person fills up all the available disk space, nobody else will be able to store their files on it.
 This may well turn out to be tragic.

 For student IT Support within the University in general there is a blog post.